Jarlsberg cheese

-Jarlsberg (/ˈjɑrlzbɜrɡ/ YARLZ-burg, [ˈjɑ̀ːlsbærɡ]) is a mild cheese made from cow's milk, with large, regular eyes, originating from Jarlsberg, Norway.
-It is produced in Norway, as well as in Ireland and the US state of Ohio, licensed from Norwegian dairy producers.
-It is classified as a Swiss-type cheese.
+Jarlsberg (/ˈjɑrlzbɜrɡ/ YARLZ-burg, [ˈjɑ̀ːlsbærɡ]) is a Norwegian mild Swiss-type cheese made from cow's milk.
+It originates in the former countship of Jarlsberg and is named after Jarlsberg Manor.
+Besides Norway, the cheese is also produced in Ireland and in the U.S. state of Ohio, licensed from Norwegian dairy producers.

 Description

 Jarlsberg cheese has a yellow wax rind (outer layer) and a semi-firm yellow interior.
 It is a mild, buttery cheese.
 The flavour has been described as "clean and rich, with a slightly sweet and nutty flavour".
 It is an all-purpose cheese, used for both cooking and eating as a snack.
 It has a characteristic smooth, shiny-yellow body, and a creamy, supple texture.
 It is aged a minimum of three months and is distinguished by medium to large holes.
 Some variations are aged a minimum of 9, 12 or 15 months.
 It is usually produced in 10 kg wheels with an approximate diameter of 330 mm and a height of 95 to 105 mm.
 The characteristic holes or "eyes" are the result of the action of the bacteria Propionibacterium freudenreichii which naturally occurs in milk and is added back into the cheese during production according to a closely guarded secret formula.